What is Marine and Coastal Science?

 macsadvising@wwu.edu |

-Marine and Coastal Science at Western
+Marine and Coastal Science, BSMarine and Coastal Science at Western

 Each year, a new cohort of students engages in hands-on research and learning experiences in and around the Salish Sea, with opportunities for focused, residential study at Western’s Shannon Point Marine Center (SPMC) in Anacortes, about an hour from the main campus.